RDFLib/rdfextras/README.txt

    * A SPARQL Store for a graph on top of a remote SPARQL endpoint.
 Read-only access with SPARQL 1.0 or read-write with SPARQL 1.1 support.
  * A set of commandline utilities: rdfpipe, rdf2dot, rdfs2dot, csv2rdf
- * Two web-apps on top of the Flask web-microframework:
-   * a SPARQL endpoint app implementing the SPARQL 1.0 Protocol
-   * a Linked Open Data app for publishing resources as HTML pages

 Dependencies: